Some people don’t know they’re stuck, just like Ryan Bingham – he’s UP IN THE AIR.

 Ryan Bingham is quite happy in his solitary life, in his plain studio apartment that he doesn’t really see because he spends most of his time flying across the States for his job – firing people.
 But what happens when Ryan is jolted awake?
-This smart, insightful film by Jason Reitman Up in the Air is what happens.
+UP IN THE AIR, a smart, insightful film by Jason Reitman is what happens.

-After the success of his debut film Thank You for Smoking and then the mega hit that was Juno, it was interesting to see where Reitman would go next.
-And the answer was to adapt Walter Kirn’s novel and ask George Clooney to brilliantly inhabit the very charismatic, seemingly worldy-wise and yet somewhat naïve Ryan, delivering a performance that constantly fascinates the audience throughout the story.
-The times they are a changing in his business and his boss Jason Bateman, wants to shake things up a bit by teaching Ryan a new way doing things – a new way of firing people.
+After the success of his debut film Thank You for Smoking and then the mega-hit that was Juno, it was interesting to see where Reitman would go next.
+And the answer was to adapt Walter Kirn’s novel and ask George Clooney to brilliantly inhabit the very charismatic, seemingly worldly-wise and yet somewhat naïve Ryan, delivering a performance that constantly fascinates the audience throughout the story.
+The-times-they-are-a-changing in his business and his boss Craig Gregory (a smooth Jason Bateman) wants to shake things up a bit by teaching Ryan a new way doing things – a new way of firing people.
 But can this singular dog learn some new tricks?

-Clooney’s superb performance (not for me, beating Michael Clayton but right up there with his light comic/dramatic portrayals for the Coen brothers) was rightly nominated for an Oscar but it doesn’t stand out there on its own, it’s matched at every moment by the 2 women who come to have such an effect on him – the initially straightlaced, go-getter Natalie, whose eyes are opened on the road with Ryan in Anna Kendrick’s brilliantly razor-sharp and emotional performance and the sexy, possible soulmate Alex brought to life with a winning, almost tigress-like power by Vera Farmiga.
+Clooney’s superb performance – not for me, beating Michael Clayton but right up there with his light comic/dramatic portrayals for the Coen brothers – was rightly nominated for an Oscar but it doesn’t stand out there on its own, it’s matched at every moment by the two women who come to have such an effect on him.
+There’s the initially straightlaced, go-getter Natalie, whose eyes are opened her journey on the road with Ryan in Anna Kendrick’s brilliantly razor-sharp and emotional performance and the sexy, possible soulmate Alex brought to life with a winning, almost tigress-like power by Vera Farmiga.
 Both were justifiably nominated as well.